 For the uninitiated, Sarsour – co-organiser of last Saturday’s triumphant Women’s March – has spent all week fending off accusations that she’s a pro-Sharia apologist for Saudi Arabia, accusations based on nothing more than lies, insinuations and the fact that she’s a pro-Sharia apologist for Saudi Arabia.
-In addition, her links to Hamas have been used to smear her as sympathetic to terrorism and anti-Semitism, claims which aren’t even worth refuting.
-Because if the last few years have taught us regressives anything it’s that it’s an utter waste of time trying to convince right-wing trolls that defending a group who shoot protesters, fire rockets at civilians and have a charter calling for the destruction of Jews worldwide is anything more than polite diplomacy.
+In addition, her links to Hamas have been used to smear her as sympathetic to terrorism and antisemitism, claims which aren’t even worth refuting.
+Because if the last few years have taught us regressives anything it’s that it’s an utter waste of time trying to convince right-wing trolls that there’s nothing more polite and diplomatic than defending a group who shoot protesters, fire rockets at civilians and have a charter calling for the destruction of Jews worldwide.

-Thankfully, a raft of liberal actors and writers leapt to her defence over these libellous, vindictive and demonstrably true claims, doing what the left do best and flat-out ignoring evidence to paint Sarsour as a feminist icon on par with Germaine Greer.
-Of course, if you thought Greer’s views on transgender folk were objectionable it’s probably best not to ask conservative Muslim Sarsour what she thinks of blokes who wear dresses and cut their penises off, even if some of her devout friends would be happy to perform the surgery.
-Women transitioning to men, on the other hand, could benefit greatly from an Islamist perspective, as five minutes of listening to the enlightened Sharia view on LGBT rights would be enough to make them shit their tits off.
+Thankfully, a raft of liberal actors and writers leapt to her defence over these libellous, vindictive and demonstrably true claims, flat-out ignoring evidence to paint Sarsour as a feminist icon on par with Germaine Grier.
+Of course, if you thought Grier’s views on transgender folk were objectionable it’s probably best not to ask conservative Muslim Sarsour what she thinks of blokes who wear dresses and cut their penises off, even if some of her devout friends would be happy to perform the surgery.
+Women transitioning to men, on the other hand, could benefit greatly from an Islamist perspective, as five minutes of listening to the enlightened Sharia view on LGBTQED rights would make them shit their tits off.

 Because once you get the basics out of the way – stripping women of legal rights, forcing them to wear veils, stoning them to death – there’s so much more to discover about Sharia.
 Take the quirky custom of forbidding receipt and payment of interest, which magically cancels out all the stuff that promotes wife-beating, child exploitation and everything else liberals pretend doesn’t exist:

 Sarsour’s cheerleaders claim she was being sarcastic when she wrote these pro-Sharia Tweets, and it’s possible as Islamists are renowned for their wacky sense of humour.
-Indeed, anyone who remembers the Islamic Human Rights Commission naming the Charlie Hebdo staff ‘Islamophobes Of The Year’ months after they were murdered will know all about the offbeat antics of the Khomeinist organisation Jeremy Corbyn says ‘represents all that’s best in Islam’.
+Indeed, anyone who remembers the Islamic Human Rights Commission naming the Charlie Hebdon staff ‘Islamophobes Of The Year’ months after they were murdered will know all about the offbeat antics of the Khomeinist organisation future PM Jeremy Corbyn says “represents all that’s best in Islam”.

-As she wrote in 2014, ‘Ten weeks of PAID maternity leave in Saudi Arabia.
+As she wrote in 2014: “Ten weeks of PAID maternity leave in Saudi Arabia.
 Yes PAID.
 And ur worrying about women driving.
-Puts us to shame’.
-Indeed, and 10 weeks is plenty of time for a new mother to recover from the public lashing she received for talking to the taxi driver who took her to hospital when she was in labour.
+Puts us to shame”.
+And luckily 10 weeks is plenty of time for a new mother to recover from the public lashing she received for talking to the taxi driver who took her to hospital when she was in labour.
 And though caring for a screaming baby while covered in painful bruises may be challenging, at least she didn’t make the rookie mistake of removing her veil as that could mean getting pelted with objects somewhat sturdier than a teddy bear or a bowl of porridge.

-Luckily, a whole host of establishment progressives who either don’t know of Sarsour’s views or simply don’t care took to social media to show that they’re not only totally cool with assaulting Neo-Nazis, they’re also intensely relaxed about Muslims being flogged, mutilated and murdered for such heinous crimes as blasphemy, homosexuality or allowing themselves to be gang-raped.
+Luckily, a whole host of establishment progressives who either don’t know of Sarsour’s views or simply don’t care took to social media to show that they’re not only totally cool with assaulting people they suspect of being Neo-Nazis, they’re also intensely relaxed about flogging, mutilating and murdering Muslims for such heinous crimes as blasphemy, homosexuality, or allowing themselves to be gang-raped.

 Because no-one could possibly say ‘I disagree with Linda’s beliefs but the march wasn’t about her: it was about Trump’ .
 That would be selling out.
-No, we have to defend Sarsour to the hilt, by either ignoring her illiberal beliefs – like Elle magazine’s fantastic whitewash – or pretending Sharia Law is actually pretty cool and progressive – a’la CNN gobshite Sally Kohn.
+No, we have to defend Sarsour to the hilt, by either ignoring her illiberal beliefs – like Belle magazine’s fantastic recent whitewash – or pretending Sharia Law is actually pretty cool and progressive – a’la CNN gobshite Sally Kohen.

-The Southern Poverty Law Centre were one of the first to comment, proving that branding Maajid Nawaz and Ayaan Hirsi Ali as ‘anti-Muslim extremists’ wasn’t just a silly one-off: ‘Islamophobes have been attacking #WomensMarch organiser @lsarsour.
-We stand with her against this type of hate and bigotry #IMarchWithLinda’ they Tweeted, confirming once and for all that an organisation which boasts of combatting ‘hate, intolerance and discrimination’ has given up the ghost entirely to join the glorious alliance between regressive left and religious right.
+The Southern Poverty Lie Centre were one of the first to comment, proving that branding Magic Nawaz and Ayaan Kirstie Ali as ‘anti-Muslim extremists’ wasn’t just a silly one-off: “Islamophobes have been attacking #WomensMarch organiser @lsarsour.
+We stand with her against this type of hate and bigotry #IMarchWithLinda” they tweeted, confirming once and for all that an organisation which boasts of combatting “hate, intolerance and discrimination” has given up the ghost entirely to join the glorious alliance between regressive left and religious right.

-Elsewhere, Hollywood proved that Meryl Streep isn’t the only deluded millionaire capable of propagating nonsense in the service of ideology.
-Step forward brave radical Susan Sarandon, taking a break from congratulating herself for campaigning against the only person who could have beaten Trump to laud Sarsour as ‘a strong voice advocating for women’s rights & understanding what Muslim women face’.
-Whether those women’s rights include the right not to live under the ‘reasonable’ Sharia doctrine that encourages men to ‘banish (women) to their couches and beat them’ isn’t clear.
-Though I imagine a veteran like Sarandon has no truck with whining about such trivialities, as actresses from her generation have plenty of experience of couches and physical abuse and it didn’t do them any harm.
+Elsewhere, Hollywood proved that Merril Streep isn’t the only deluded millionaire capable of propagating nonsense in the service of ideology.
+Step forward brave radical Suzanne Sarandon, taking a break from congratulating herself for campaigning against the only person who could have beaten Trump to laud Sarsour as “a strong voice advocating for women’s rights & understanding what Muslim women face”.
+Whether those women’s rights include the right not to live under the ‘reasonable’ Sharia doctrine that encourages men to “banish (women) to their couches and beat them” isn’t clear.
+Though I imagine a veteran like Sarandon has no truck with whining about such trivialities, as actresses from her generation have plenty of experience of couches and abuse and it didn’t do them any harm.

-Ridiculous environmentalist Mark Ruffalo offered similarly soothing words to Hamas-linked Sarsour: ‘You are the best of what America is.
+Ridiculous environmentalist Mark Buffalo offered similarly soothing words to Hamas-linked Sarsour: “You are the best of what America is.
 Multicultural, compassionate, committed, sincere & human.
-Don’t let anyone get you down’ he gushed, echoing his campaign against LGBT-bullying by lauding someone with ties to the compassionate fundamentalists who imprison homosexuals and recently executed a general for having sex with another man.
+Don’t let anyone get you down” he gushed, echoing his campaign against homophobic bullying by lauding someone with ties to the compassionate fundamentalists who imprison homosexuals and recently executed a general for having sex with another man.

-Luminaries from the liberal establishment weighed in too, such as principled conspiracy loon Naomi Klein: ‘Not this time, trolls.
+Luminaries from the liberal establishment weighed in too, such as principled conspiracy loon Naomi Cline: “Not this time, trolls.
 I stand with the incredible & inspiring @lsarsour.
 In defiance.
-Indivisable #IMarchWithLinda’.
+Indivisable #IMarchWithLinda”.
 And Sarsour is nothing if not inspirational, inspiring Islamists everywhere to hoodwink privileged writers and thick-as-a-brick celebrities into believing religious extremists are liberal progressives.

-But the most passionate defence came from the aforementioned Sally Kohn who coolly advised trolls ‘Before you attack an entire religion, try understanding it’ before penning an exhaustive article that defended Sharia Law on the grounds that it’s not just about punishing women in Muslim countries – it’s about stripping them of their legal rights in liberal democracies too:
+But the most passionate defence came from the aforementioned Sally Kohen who coolly advised trolls “Before you attack an entire religion, try understanding it” before penning an exhaustive article that defended Sharia Law on the grounds that it’s not just about punishing women in Muslim countries – it’s about stripping them of their legal rights in liberal democracies too:

 She then explained how it’s merely a minority of extremists who interpret Sharia in its most oppressive form, news to the millions of Muslims lucky enough to live – or rather ‘die’ – under this obscure version so uncommon it’s only practiced in over a dozen countries.
-The true Sharia – presumably all about treating women like princesses instead of punchbags – is about peace and tolerance.
-Though curiously Kohn was far less eager to excuse it in 2010 when she condemned those who label all followers of Islam as misogynists by pointing out ‘Feminists know Sharia is not supported by all Muslims’.
-Clearly the new progressive form of Sharia espoused by Sarsour has come to fruition since then, hence Kohn going from screaming ‘not all!’ to ‘not bad!’ in the space of six years.
+The true Sharia – all about treating women like princesses instead of punchbags – is about peace and tolerance.
+Though curiously Kohen was far less eager to excuse it in 2010 when she condemned those who label all followers of Islam as misogynists by pointing out “Feminists know Sharia is not supported by all Muslims”.
+Clearly the new progressive form of Sharia espoused by Sarsour has come to fruition since then, hence Kohen going from screaming “not all!” to “not bad!” in the space of six years.

 Peace be upon them.